 When it comes to liability, sole proprietors alone are responsible for financing their business.
 They commit their personal assets to their business and assume full liability for debts incurred by the business.
 As such:

-- an entrepreneur's liability for all of the business' debts and commitments is unlimited and extends to their personal assets.
+- An entrepreneur's liability for all of the business's debts and commitments is unlimited and extends to their personal assets.

 While there is no regulation in Luxembourg about the financial oversight of sole proprietors, they must keep transparent accounts (usually ledgers recording income and expenses).

 Sole proprietors who operate as traders must use the uniform minimal chart of accounts.
 As an entrepreneur, you must also file and keep your accounts at the enterprise's official address and make them available to concerned parties and authorities, if your annual turnover exceeds 100,000 euros (exclusive of VAT).